-Both tribunals must give reasons for their decisions (subject to specified exceptions in the relevant Act).
+Both tribunals must give reasons (either orally or in writing) for their decisions (subject to specified exceptions in the relevant Act).
 If requested, they must outline their reasons in writing (s 43 AAT Act; s 117 VCAT Act).

 The general rule is that parties to a proceeding before AAT or VCAT shall bear their own costs.

 Under the AAT Act, AAT has no power to award costs (apart from witness costs).
-However, AAT can award costs in matters brought under the Safety, Rehabilitation and Compensation Act 1988 (Cth) (s 67).
-Also, under the Freedom of Information Act 1982 (Cth) (s 66), AAT may, in certain circumstances, recommend to the Attorney-General that the Commonwealth pay the applicant’s costs.
+However, AAT can award costs in certain matters, including those brought under the Safety, Rehabilitation and Compensation Act 1988 (Cth) (s 67).
+Also, under the Freedom of Information Act 1982 (Cth), AAT may, in certain circumstances, recommend to the Attorney-General that the Commonwealth pay the applicant’s costs (s 66).

 VCAT has the power to award costs (s 109 VCAT Act).
 However, in the VCAT Act, there is a significant departure from the rule that the successful party will be awarded costs.
 Instead, awarding costs is discretionary and each case is assessed on its own merits.
 For example, costs may be awarded when a party has acted in a vexatious manner during proceedings, or where a party has caused undue delay.

-AAT decisions can be appealed in the Federal Court.
-However, appeals are restricted to questions of law and “refusals to grant standing” (where the AAT has not allowed you to be a party to a particular matter).
+AAT decisions can be appealed to the Federal Court.
+However, appeals are restricted to questions of law and refusals to grant standing (where the AAT has not allowed you to be a party to a particular matter).
 An appeal must be lodged within 28 days of AAT’s decision (s 44 AAT Act).

 VCAT decisions can be appealed to the Supreme Court of Victoria.
 However, appeals are restricted to questions of law.
 An appeal must be lodged within 28 days of VCAT’s decision (s 148 VCAT Act).